 - Single travelers have the option to pay a single supplement to ensure a private room

 - 10 breakfasts, 5 dinners*Vegetarian options available for all meals on request

 - Any public transport used as part of the tour (excludes free days)

 - Services of your Expat Explore tour leader, who will be on hand with advice and tips to ensure that you get the most from your trip

 - All taxes and fees included

-- Any international flights to/from Amsterdam are not included in this price.
+- Any international flights to Amsterdam and from Budapest are not included in this price.
 We always recommend that you arrive 1 day prior to your tour starting date.

-- Travel insurance is not included in this Northern Explorer tour tour.
+- Travel insurance is not included in this Amsterdam to Budapest Rail Travel tour.
 Travel insurance is mandatory to buy.
 We recommend purchasing it from World Nomads.

 - Best price guaranteed.